mecoepcoo/tz-storage/readme.md

 ```

 ## Get
-Get with a default empty value:
+Replace with a custom value when the value is empty.
 ```javascript
 storage.get('key', { defaultValue: 'empty' })
 ```